nt246/physalia-lcwgs/day_2/markdowns/02_likelihoods.md

 	3: binary 3 times likelihood	.glf.gz
 	4: text version (10 log likes)	.glf.gz
 ```
-A rough description of these different models can be found [here](http://www.popgen.dk/angsd/index.php/Genotype_likelihoods).
+A brief description of these different models can be found [here](http://www.popgen.dk/angsd/index.php/Genotype_likelihoods).
 The GATK model is based on the one from the first GATK paper, SAMtools uses a more sophisticated error model (does not assume errors are independent),
 SOAPsnp requires a reference sequence for recalibration of quality scores, SYK is error-type specific.
 In most cases, GATK and SAMtools models should give similar results.

 Let's first work with only the PANY samples.
-A possible command line to calculate genotype likelihoods might be:
+A possible command to calculate genotype likelihoods is

 ```
 angsd -b $DIR/PANY_bams.txt -ref $REF -out $RESDIR/PANY \